 The key characteristics of a dormouse plundered hazelnut is a neat round hole which is smooth on the interior with teeth mark visible on the outer rim that occurs at a roughly 45° angle.
 This is caused as the dormouse enlarges the initially small hole by scraping around the edge with its teeth.

 Natural nests may be encountered, these can be divided into several types including breeding or maternity nests, summer nests used by adult males or non-breeding females, shelter nests created by young close to their maternity nest, and winter nests.
 Summer nests are found off the ground in the shrub layer, in tree holes or amongst dense tangles of vegetation, with the maternity nests being bigger (grapefruit sized).
 Winter nests are smaller (apple sized) found on, under or close to the ground such as amongst leaf litter, under tree roosts or in coppiced stools.

 In general, nests are made from honeysuckle bark, and grass with fresh leaves woven into the exterior (other materials used include hazel, oak, silver birch, bramble, ivy, beech, and hawthorn).
 Often they will have no visible entrance, unlike wren nests which can appear similar.

-Being slow breeders, poor dispersers, and generally limited to species diverse habitats with a dense understory (which were historically maintained by practices which have now ceased), dormouse are vulnerable.
+Being slow breeders, poor dispersers, and generally limited to species diverse habitats with a dense understory (which were historically maintained by practices which have now ceased), dormouse is vulnerable.
 Small populations are particularly vulnerable to chance events such as a season of poor food production, the low survival rate of a seasons offspring, or a skewed ratio of males to females, meaning there are reduced breeding numbers the following year, resulting in a spiralling decline.